 - Weekly Pass (seven consecutive days) - $15.
 This pass is valid for use as a parking permit to access the River Park

 - Annual Pass (12 consecutive months) - $40.
-This pass is valid for use as a parking permit to access the River Park and use of toilets.
+This pass is valid for use as a parking permit to access the River Park and use of toilets and showers.

 - Overnight Camping Pass (two calendar days) - $20.
 This pass is valid for use as a parking permit and access to one designated camping site

 - Commercial Annual Pass (per truck/trailer parking space, 12 consecutive months) - $500.
 This pass is valid for use by commercial outfitters.
 Permits use of the River Park and includes a dedicated parking space with signage.

 - Camping.
 Walk-in, tent-only campsites will provide a low-impact recreational camping experience.
 The campground includes 19 campsites, with one of those being a group camping site.
 Two gathering areas are included within the campground.
 One area will have a group fire-pit and gathering space including a lawn for games and other uses.
 The second gathering area is located along the side channel and provides a small beach area and access to riparian habitat.
 All camping sites are first-come, first-served.
 Each campsite will have a site post, tent pad, fire ring, and picnic table.

 - Parking.
 There are 43 vehicle parking spaces for cars and 36 parking spots for trailers.
 Payment is required for use of all parking spots.
 Two parking spots are designated as ADA accessible.
 One spot near the restrooms is designated as “short-term”, and two pull-out “short-term” parking areas are included for staging equipment and preparing for launching craft or dropping off supplies, and those “short-term” parking areas allow for free parking of no more than 30 minutes.